Photographic print toning: Sepia toning

 Except for polysulfide toners, sepia toning is done in three stages.
-The print is first soaked in a potassium ferricyanide bleach to reconvert the metallic silver to silver halide.
-The print is washed to remove excess potassium ferricyanide and then immersed into a bath of toner, which converts the silver halides to silver sulfide.
+The print is first soaked in a potassium ferricyanide bleach with potassium bromide to reconvert the metallic silver to Silver bromide.
+The print is washed to remove the bleach solution and then immersed in a bath of toner, which converts the silver halides to silver sulfide.

 Incomplete bleaching creates a multi-toned image with sepia highlights and gray mid-tones and shadows.
 This is called split toning.
 The untoned silver in the print can be treated with a different toner, such as gold or selenium.

 Fred Judge FRPS made extensive use of sepia toning for postcards produced by the British picture postcards manufacturer Judges Postcards.

 Metal replacement toning

 Metal replacement toners replace the metallic silver, through a series of chemical reactions, with a ferrocyanide salt of a transition metal.
 Some metals, such as platinum or gold, can protect the image.
 Others, such as iron (blue toner) or copper (red toner), may reduce the life of the image.

 Metal-replacement toning with gold alone results in a blue-black tone.
 It is often combined with a sepia toner to produce a more attractive orange-red tone.
 The archival Gold Protective Solution (GP-1) formula uses a 1% gold chloride stock solution with sodium or potassium thiocyanate.
 It is sometimes used to split tone photographs previously toned in selenium for artistic purposes.